perwin/pyimfit/README_setup.md

 If things work OK, upload to regular PyPI:

-   python3 -m twine upload dist/*
+   python3 -m twine upload dist/pyimfit-<VERSION>.tar.gz dist/fixed_wheels/*

+**Note:** Currently we do *not* attempt to build a binary wheel for Linux, since that's sort of a confusing nightmare.